JMP/GLAAS review of indicators for global monitoring of climate resilient WASH

 - Webinar: Monitoring climate-resilient WASH

-Technical working group members
+Technical Working Group members

 The JMP and GLAAS teams have established a Technical Working Group to provide technical feedback on key findings from each stage of the review, from 2024 through 2026.
 For details of the Technical Working Group activities, see these Terms of Reference.